 Fixed Rate Home Equity Loan

 Property Specifics – Loans are available on single-family properties and Condominiums.
 Mobile Homes will be considered as collateral for a home equity loan if they meet the guidelines of the WRCU Mobile Home policy.
-All properties will be the primary residence of, and occupied by the owner/member.
+All properties will be located in the State of Vermont, the primary residence of, and occupied by the owner/member.

 Minimum and Maximum Loan Amount –

 |5 year term||10 year term||12 year tem||15 year term|

 |Minimum Loan Amount||$10,000||$5,000||$5,000||$5,000|